mozilla/code-review/docs/ci-cd/README.md

 - `bot_check_tests` runs the bot unit tests
 - `bot_build_dind` builds the bot's Docker image using Docker In Docker (dind), stores the image as a public artifact, and the task is always indexed.

 That last task is interesting because it allows us to ship immediately updates for the code review bot in the Taskcluster firefox-ci instance without relying on a remote Docker repository: the image is built in Taskcluster and stays there.
-Other tasks can use our doker image by referencing it through the **task-image** feature.
+Other tasks can use our docker image by referencing it through the **task-image** feature.

 You can view that usage in the bot's [production](https://firefox-ci-tc.services.mozilla.com/hooks/project-relman/code-review-production) & [testing](https://firefox-ci-tc.services.mozilla.com/hooks/project-relman/code-review-testing) hooks.